George Washington Academy

-George Washington Academy (GWA) is located in Casablanca, on the southern edge of the city close to Dar Bouazza, Morocco.
-It is a PK-12 private American school.
+George Washington Academy (GWA) is a private American school in Casablanca, Morocco.
+It serves students from PK through grade 12 and issues an American high school diploma.
+Instruction follows a United States based curriculum in English.
+The student body includes both Moroccan and international students, and graduates pursue university study in Morocco, the United States, and other countries.

 Overview

 GWA opened in 1998 with 52 students; today GWA has roughly 900 students from 40 nationalities.
 George Washington Academy is a not-for-profit institution that is recognized by both the Moroccan and United States governments as an American, Accredited, AP school.
 As of September 30, 2019, George Washington Academy is officially an IB World School, offering the International Baccalaureate Diploma Programme.